Overview

 Consistent is important.
 We need to strive to share metaphors and components across our families of applications.
 It’s important we provide a consistent mental model for users.
 When they reach out and touch a screen we want it to work the way they expect.

 Rich Content is appealing.
-We need to try to bring our content, our partner’s content, our USERS content to the front and centre.
+We need to try to bring our content, our partner’s content, our USERS content to the front and center.
 Full screen views of family videos, large thumbnails when browsing through files, great movie trailer posters filling the screen.
+Large amounts of interaction overhead is a burden on users, large amounts of (appropriate) content to browse is enjoyable and enriching.

-Content is the centre of the experience – the application is what enables and presents it.
+Content is the center of the experience – the application is what enables and presents it.

 Worlds are an important part of the human brain.
 We remember where our street is, where our place is and where our room is.
 This does NOT imply we make big villages to navigate – the abstraction of the getting to the web in a browser rather than having to walk down a virtual hallway to the library is clearly a benefit.
 Actually 2D planes are still our best interaction model with a 2D screen.
 The premise is that 2D workspaces can be layed out in a 3D space and transitions can be used to help user build a mental model of where they are in the overall space.